 |2020||(14) Coastal Carolina 22, (8) BYU 17 (December 5)|

-A game that was scheduled just two days before it was played due to a covid cancellation by Liberty came down to a tackle at the one yard line on the final play of the game in the first battle of unbeatens in December in the playoff era.
+A game that was scheduled just two days before it was played due to a covid cancellation by Liberty came down to a tackle at the one yard line on the final play of the game (pictured above) in the first battle of unbeatens in December in the College Football Playoff era.